KNSS (AM): History

+Early years

-KNSS is one of Kansas' oldest radio stations, signing on the air on May 26, 1922, although it began experimental broadcasts in March 1922.
+KNSS presently operates from one the oldest radio facilities in Kansas.
+It first signing on the air on May 26, 1922, although it began experimental broadcasts in March 1922.
 Its call sign was originally WEAH.
+The call letters were randomly assigned from a sequential roster of available call signs.

 On June 23, 1923, the station was sold to the Wichita Board of Trade.
 During a period of nearly two years, the Rigby Gray Hotel Company Corporation (operator of the Lassen Hotel) gradually took over the ownership, with the final sale taking place on April 30, 1925.
-The hotel company changed the call letters to KFH, standing for "Kansas' Finest Hotel."
+The hotel company changed the call letters to KFH, standing for "Kansas' Finest Hotel".
 At 9:45 am, February 14, 1926, the first radio broadcast under the call letters KFH was made.
 The Wichita Eagle, a local newspaper, purchased 50% of KFH on October 1, 1929.

-KFH became a Columbia Broadcasting System (CBS) affiliate on October 8, 1929.
-KFH carried the CBS line up of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
-In the 1930s, it began broadcasting on 1300 kilocycles with 1,000 watts.
+KFH became a Columbia Broadcasting System (CBS) network affiliate on October 8, 1929.
+KFH carried the CBS line up of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
+In the 1930s, it began broadcasting on 1300 kHz with 1,000 watts.

+Power boost

 The Federal Communications Commission (FCC) authorized an increase in daytime power to 5,000 watts on May 28, 1935.
 In 1941, with the enactment of the North American Regional Broadcasting Agreement (NARBA), the station switched to its present-day frequency of 1330 kHz.

 Ownership remained under the control of the hotel company until June 5, 1963, when the FCC approved the transfer of the station license to Aeschlayer & Reynolds of Dallas, Texas.
 The new owner retained the station for less than five and a half years and sold KFH to Phil and Nancy Kassebaum, operating under the corporate name "KFH Radio, Inc." on November 1, 1968.
 (Nancy Kassebaum was elected to the U.S. Senate in 1978.)
 By this time, KFH shifted to an easy listening/beautiful music format.

+Country and oldies

 On September 13, 1978, KFH flipped from its longtime MOR format to country; during this time, the station was an affiliate Wichita Wings soccer games.
 In 1988, the Kassebaums sold the station to Midcontinent Broadcasting; on October 19 of that year, KFH flipped to a simulcast of new station KXLK (105.3 FM), then flipped to oldies the following March.
 On July 26, 1993, KFH flipped to news/talk.

 On July 1, 1994, Midcontinent sold KFH to Pourtales Radio Partnership.
 Pourtales did not retain ownership very long; the company signed a letter of intent to sell KFH to Triathlon Broadcasting on Friday, March 24, 1995, and completed the sale on June 2, 1995.
 The station was in turn sold to Entercom (now Audacy) on February 23, 2000.